Superhedging duality for multi-action options under model uncertainty with information delay: Introduction

-Inspired the above works, we aim to extend the arguments and duality results in~\cite{aksamit_Robust_2019} as well as~\cite{bouchard_Arbitrage_2015} to the case of exotic options where the buyer of the option is allowed to choose some action from an action space, countable or uncountable, at each time step.
-In particular, through enlarging the probability space by the sequence of actions and applying analytic set theory techniques and measurable selection theorems, we are able to obtain a pricing-hedging duality for such exotic options.
-The main difficulty was to construct suitable analytic sets in order to apply measurable selection theorems so that we could prove the existence of the $\eps$-optimal sequence of actions by the option buyer and obtain a dynamic programming principle en route to the duality.
-Furthermore, by adapting the arguments in~\cite{aksamit_Robust_2019}, we also obtain a European style pricing-hedging duality in the enlarged space.
+Inspired by the above works, we aim to extend the arguments and duality results in \cite{aksamit_2019_robus_prici} as well as \cite{bouchard_2015_arbit_nondo} to account for the scenarios where the buyer of the option is allowed to choose some action from an action space, countable or uncountable, at each time step.
+In particular, by enlarging the probability space as that in \cite{aksamit_2019_robus_prici} and applying analytic set theory techniques and measurable selection arguments, we are able to obtain a pricing-hedging duality for such exotic options.
+The main difficulty is to construct suitable analytic sets in order to apply measurable selection theorems so that we could prove the existence of an \(\epsilon\)-optimal sequence of actions by the option buyer and obtain a dynamic programming principle en route to the duality.
+Furthermore, we also obtain a European style pricing-hedging duality in the enlarged space.

+We further consider the scenario where the decisions made by the buyer is revealed to the seller with a variable delay periods that is capped by some number \(l\).
+The delay increases the superhedging price and hence breaks the duality.
+We show that the duality can be restored, by fictitiously allowing the buyer the capability to look into the future for \(l\) periods and make her decisions based on future information.

-A natural application of our work would be the pricing of swing options on oil or natural gas which involves a uncountable action space for the option buyer.
-Another application is the superhedging of multiple American options possibly with certain constraint on exercise strategies, such as a restriction on the difference of consecutive exercise times, or the maximum amount of American options that can be exercised at each period.
+Our results generalize those in \cite{aksamit_2019_robus_prici,bayraktar_2016_hedgi_liqui,bayraktar_2017_hedgi_ameri,hobson_2017_model_uncer}, in the sense that in our setup the option buyer’s action space can be very general and uncountable.
+As a result, our work can be applied to the pricing of swing options on oil or natural gas which involves an uncountable action space for the option buyer (see \Cref{exmp:swing}).
+Another application is the superhedging of multiple American options possibly with certain constraint on exercise strategies, such as a restriction on the difference of consecutive exercise times, or the maximum amount of American options that can be exercised at each period (see \Cref{sec:exmp_multi}).
+Another contribution of our work lies in the result with information delay.
+Our duality provides an interesting financial observation: the \(l\)-period delay for the option seller in the primal hedging problem, to some extent, is equivalent to the \(l\)-period insider information for the option buyer in the dual problem.